Wox1e/blocks/README.md

 # Description

 Blocks - Django-based social network for posting content.
 It makes possible to publish posts, like it and leave a comment.
 Also you can follow users and send them a messages.
-App is build on microservice architecture and that provide ways to easy scaling  of application.
+App is build on microservice architecture and that provide ways to scale the application.

 # Stack: